 Comparable Lightweight Waterproof/Breathable Rain Jackets

-I think the Montbell Versalite Jacket is one of the best hiker-specific rain jackets you can buy and I think it’s fairly priced at $199.
+I think the Montbell Versalite Jacket is one of the best hiker-specific rain jackets you can buy.
 The things that make this jacket so great are its features, the quality of its construction, and its low weight.
-It’s only weakness, is that it’s made with waterproof/breathable fabrics and coated with a DWR layer that will rub over after 1-2 years, although you can restore it with a product like Nikwax Tx-Direct.
+Its only weakness is that it’s made with waterproof/breathable fabrics and coated with a DWR layer that will rub over after 1-2 years, although you can restore it with a product like Nikwax Tx-Direct.
 Despite this, I far prefer wearing this jacket over the non-breathable jackets in my gear closet, because it’s so well made and functional with features that few other rain jackets offer.
 However, I wouldn’t recommend wearing the Versalite Jacket for off-trail hiking.
 It’s far too delicate for that.